NEIAAC/python-template/README.md

 - Edit the constants that refer to the app in the `utils/constants.py` file.

-- Make sure the string in the `version.py` file matches the project version in the `pyproject.toml` file.
-This is only needed for the initial setup, after that the `release.yaml` workflow will ensure they are always both incremented and kept in sync.

-- Update most of the `env` variables in the `build.yaml` workflow for the final build manifest.
+- Change the `env` variables in the `build.yaml` workflow for the final build manifest.

-- Update the description and hard coded links in this `README.md`, specifically the download links.
+- Update the description and hard coded repository links in this `README.md`, specifically the download links.

 - Delete these notes.